alexhagiopol/multiscale-CNN-classifier/README.md

 ### Multi-Scale CNN Classifier
 This project uses Google TensorFlow to implement a multi-scale convolutional neural network architecture created using concepts from [LeNet 5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf) (LeCun, 1998), the [Sermanet & LeCun's multi-scale CNN architecture](https://drive.google.com/open?id=0B_huqLwo5sS1RzVxMlFKV0RrSmc) (2011), and [the dropout concept](https://drive.google.com/open?id=0B_huqLwo5sS1QXd3S0NJY2pNeFk) (Srivastava, 2014).
-We test the classifier's performance using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+We test the classifier's performance using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) on which we achieve 99.1% validation accuracy and 97.2% test accuracy.

 #### Installation
 This procedure was tested on Ubuntu 16.04 and Mac OS X 10.11.6 (El Capitan).
 GPU-accelerated training is supported on Ubuntu only.